rwaldron/tessel-io/readme.md

 ## Deploying Your Program To Tessel 2

-For testing, deploy to RAM:
+For testing and development, run in RAM:

 ```
 t2 run <program file name>
 ```

-When ready for use, deploy to flash:
+When your program is ready for deployment, push to flash:

 ```
-t2 run <program file name>
+t2 push <program file name>
 ```